 Mpox

-*To view up-to-date data on mpox in CA by county (including Ventura County numbers) click here
+To view up-to-date data on mpox in California by county (including Ventura County numbers) click here.

 About Mpox

 Mpox is a rare disease that is caused by infection with mpox virus.
 Mpox spreads through prolonged skin to skin contact.
-Taking steps to avoid prolonged skin to skin contact can reduce your risk of getting mpox.
+Taking steps to avoid prolonged skin to skin contact with an infected person can reduce your risk of getting mpox.
 Contact includes:

 • sex